16 Genius Uses for Baby Wipes You Never Thought to Try

 Recycle as dust cloths

 Who knew?
 Some brands of baby wipes—Huggies, for instance—can be laundered and reused as dust cloths and cleaning rags for when you straighten up.
-It probably goes without saying, but only “mildly” soiled wipes should be considered candidates for laundering.
+According to Nathan Ripley, Director of MaidJustRight, you can also "just leave used baby wipes to dry.
+Once dry, they're a great cloth for removing dust and any other bothersome particles from your living space."
+It probably goes without saying, but only mildly soiled wipes should be considered candidates for laundering.
 Here are other tips for dust-proofing your house.

 Clean your keyboard